lilianhj/ml-chi-evictions/README.md

-Our final project for CAPP 30254
+# Final project for CAPP 30254

 This is our final project for the UChicago class CAPP 30254, Machine Learning for Public Policy.
 For this project, we use machine learning to predict the block groups in Chicago where eviction risk is highest (in the top 10%) in the next 3 years.